Chapter Seventeen II

 “All I wanted is to give you guys a chance to talk.
 If there was anything going on you didn’t want to get into with the moms yet.”

-Janah, “I’ve been working on some advanced Qi with one of the masters.
+Janah, “I’ve been working on advanced Qi with one of the masters.
 It’s extremely intense.
 Two years later, it’s still mentally painful and exhausting at times.
 You wouldn’t have wanted to see me six months after I started.
 I don’t want to go into it with the moms.
 I’m telling you under therapist confidentiality.
 Daphne pulled me out when she saw I’d exceeded my limits.
 My brain was so fried I didn’t recognize my own symptoms.
 She nursed me and it’s over now.
 The weight is hard to put back on because we eat lightly anyway.
 I actually feel really good with a few less pounds.
 My experience is not unique, this kind of mental training is always excruciating according to Master Sung.
 Daphne and I went through pretty rough times learning mentaling.”

 James, “Psychologically, where are you?”